-Establishing sound tax policy is a key component of state and local cannabis reform efforts.
-In order to support a safe, well-regulated, and successful cannabis industry, it is imperative that governments set
+In order to support a safe, well-regulated, and successful cannabis industry, it is imperative that governments set appropriate tax rates.

 Myth vs. fact

-As state and local governments seek to regulate the cannabis industry, several common misconceptions have led to policy makers either banning or placing undue restrictions on the means
+As state and local governments seek to regulate the cannabis industry, several common misconceptions have led to policy makers either banning or placing undue restrictions.

 Weedmaps GR overview

-Weedmaps’ mission is to power a transparent and inclusive global cannabis economy, and has been a driving force behind much of the medical and adult-use cannabis legalization in the past decade.
-Founded
+Weedmaps’ mission has been a driving force behind much of the medical and adult-use cannabis legalization in the past decade.

 Banking the U.S. cannabis industry

-The cannabis industry’s lack of access to financial services has grown from a niche issue impacting a handful of states into a national issue impacting dozens—in fact, a majority—of states in the U.S.
+The cannabis industry’s lack of access to financial services has grown from a niche issue impacting a handful into a national issue impacting dozens.

 Dispelling the gateway theory